 Brazil borders all of the other South American countries except for Ecuador and Chile, and covers 47.3% of the continent's land area.
 The capital is Brasilia while Sao Paulo is the largest city.
-The whites make 47.73% while the Pardo (43.13%) and the blacks (7.61%) are the other major ethnic groups in the country.
-The country is widely known for its prowess in football.
-However, there are other interesting aspects of Brazil, such as its rich and diverse reptilian fauna.
+Here is an overview of Brazil's rich and diverse reptilian fauna.

 Loggerhead Sea Turtle